stateful/blog-examples/gmail-api-nodejs-app/README.md

-# How to Process Large Files with Node.js
+# How to Use the Gmail API in Node.js - A Step-by-Step Tutorial

 These are the example files used by the blog post [*"How to Use the Gmail API in Node.js - A Step-by-Step Tutorial"*](https://stateful.com/blog/gmail-api-node-tutorial).
 Check it out for more details.
 To run the files you need to have [Node.js](https://nodejs.org/en/) installed.